tzickel/justredis/README.md

 This can be provided to the ```Redis()``` constructor for ssl socket_factory:
 ```
 ssl_context (None)
-    An Python SSL context object, the default is Python's ssl.create_default_context
+    An Python SSL context object, the default is Python's ssl.create_default_context()
+ssl_cafile (None)
+    A path to the CA certificate file on disk, works only if ssl_context is None
+ssl_certfile (None)
+    A path to the server certificate file on disk, works only if ssl_context is None
+ssl_keyfile (None)
+    A path to the server key file on disk, works only if ssl_context is None
 ```

 Read the cluster and connection documentation below for the options for the ```connection()``` and ```__call__()``` API